rursache/Hackintosh-10900k-Z490-Vision-G-AMD-6900XT/README.md

 - Shutdown/Reboot/Update to newer macOS builds over time

 ## What doesn't work
 - I225-V 2.5Gbit Ethernet Adapter on Monteray only works if you [reflash the firmware](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225-V_FIX.md).
+However it [did break the WiFi](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/issues/17) for me.

 I'm currently using a PCI card (Realtek RTL8125B PCI Express 2.5 Gigabit Ethernet) with the LucyRTL8125Ethernet kext as I already bought the card before the fix was found.